geeksville/steamback/README.md

 These snapshots allow you to 'rewind' to previous save-game versions.
 This is particularly useful if your game only offers one save-game and (like me) are a poor game player and you want to rewind to the version from yesterday or last week.

-This plug-in is currently in beta-testing.
-Please check for updates to the steamback plugin occasionally.
 If you see bugs, please file an [issue](https://github.com/geeksville/steamback/issues) at our github.

 ![Steamback settings](doc/screenshot.jpeg)